Sup2point0/Assort/AI.md

 [^obviously]: It takes a *lot* for me to use this word, btw.

-As one does, I tried searching up ‘all blogs use AI reddit’ and found [a reddit post](https://www.reddit.com/r/Blogging/comments/191t6lf/is_the_rise_of_ai_content_threatening_the_future) asking if AI will kill blogs.
+As one does, I tried searching up “all blogs use AI reddit” and found [a reddit post](https://www.reddit.com/r/Blogging/comments/191t6lf/is_the_rise_of_ai_content_threatening_the_future) asking if AI will kill blogs.
 Can you guess what one of the comments was?

 ![66.](.assets/writing/ai-reddit.png)